Potassium: Deficient intake

-Diets low in potassium can lead to hypertension and hypokalemia.
+Although mild hypokalemia does not cause distinct symptoms, it is a risk factor for hypertension and cardiac arrhythmia.

+Severe hypokalemia usually presents with hypertension, arrhythmia, muscle cramps, fatigue, weakness and constipation.

+Causes of hypokalemia include vomiting, diarrhea, medications like furosemide and steroids, kidney dialysis, diabetes insipidus, hyperaldosteronism, and hypomagnesemia.

 Supplementation

 Supplements of potassium are most widely used in conjunction with diuretics that block reabsorption of sodium and water upstream from the distal tubule (thiazides and loop diuretics), because this promotes increased distal tubular potassium secretion, with resultant increased potassium excretion.
 A variety of prescription and over-the counter supplements are available.
 Potassium chloride may be dissolved in water, but the salty/bitter taste makes liquid supplements unpalatable.
-Typical doses range from 10mmol (400mg), to 20mmol (800mg).
 Potassium is also available in tablets or capsules, which are formulated to allow potassium to leach slowly out of a matrix, since very high concentrations of potassium ion that occur adjacent to a solid tablet can injure the gastric or intestinal mucosa.
 For this reason, non-prescription potassium pills are limited by law in the US to a maximum of 99 mg of potassium.

-A meta-analysis concluded that a 1640mg increase in the daily intake of potassium was associated with a 21% lower risk of stroke.
+Potassium supplementation can also be combined with other metabolites, such as citrate or chloride, to achieve specific clinical effects.

+Potassium supplements may be employed to mitigate the impact of hypertension, thereby reducing cardiovascular risk.
 Potassium chloride and potassium bicarbonate may be useful to control mild hypertension.
 In 2020, potassium was the 33rd most commonly prescribed medication in the U.S., with more than 17 million prescriptions.
+Potassium supplementation has been shown to reduce both systolic and diastolic blood pressure in individuals with essential hypertension.

+Additionally, potassium supplements may be employed with the aim of preventing the formation of kidney stones, a condition that can lead to renal complications if left untreated.
+Low potassium levels can lead to decreased calcium reabsorption in the kidneys, increasing the risk of elevated urine calcium and the formation of kidney stones.
+By maintaining adequate potassium levels, this risk can be reduced.